Whakarewarewa Forest Loop Trail - RIDE IT NOW!!

-This exciting new development will give just about anybody a chance to sample the best of the Whakarewarewa Forest, on trails circumnavigating the entire park.
+This exciting new development is part of the Nga Haerenga New Zealand Cycle Trail system, and it is already very popular.
+The trail gives just about anybody a chance to sample the best of the Whakarewarewa Forest, on trails circumnavigating the entire park.

 The trails that form the Loop are all Grade 1 or 2, meaning that careful riders will not be faced with any challenges they are not ready for.

 The Loop is designed so that the start - finish is at the Waipa entrance to the forest, and is to be ridden in a clockwise direction.
 That doesn't mean you can't start anywhere else!
 It is to be ridden clockwise though, many segments are one-way trail for safety.

 Waipa has all the amenities you might need, rental bikes, a retail store, cafe, toilets and showers, and a large carpark.
 There are even hot pools adjacent to the carpark!

 The Loop climbs out of Waipa to a long traverse of the Tokorangi Pa ridge, with views of the city.

 It then runs along trails gently down and then along to Te Potaka O Tawa, the trail entrance on Tarawera Road.
 There are toilets, showers, bike rentals and refreshment options.
 A shuttle operates from this area sometimes (check schedules here) which will take you to the top of the main climb from the Tarawera Road side of the forest, enabling various shortcuts back to Waipa.